Hill Country Care Center

 Residents Maintain Autonomy

-This metric measures the percentage of long-term care patients who needed more assistance with activities of daily living over time.
-Activities of daily living include activities such as moving around and eating.
-Some believe that this is a measure of a patient's well-being.
+This is the percentage of patients who needed more assistance with activities of daily living over time.

 Ability to Keep Residents Mobile